bellatoris/MyScala/Week3/Lecture3-1/Class_Hierarchies.md

 * `IntSet` is called the **superclass** of `Empty` and `NonEmpty`.
 * `Empty` and `NonEmpty` are **subclasses** of `IntSet`.
 * In Scala, any user-defined class extends another class.
-* If no superclass is given, the standar class `Object` in the Java package `java.lang` is assumed.
+* If no superclass is given, the standard class `Object` in the Java package `java.lang` is assumed.
 * The direct or indirect superclasses of a class `C` are called **base classes* of `C`.
 * SO, the base classes of `NonEmpty` are `IntSet` and `Object`.